 Canine diabetes is generally fatal if left untreated.
 However, with treatment, most diabetic dogs do very well.
 Treatment usually consists of insulin injections and insulin injections typically need to given twice daily.
 Attention must be paid to diet and exercise as well.

-Are There Exceptions - Can Some Dogs Recover from Diabetes?
+Are There Any Exceptions -- Can Some Dogs Recover from Diabetes?

 In most cases, no. Dogs usually do not recover from diabetes.
 However, there are instances where the disease can be temporary.